jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-5-content-layer.md

 >
 > This has the benefit of being able to switch the source with little effort.

-### Custom Content Service

-Rather than calling the generated TypeScript services directly, we've introduced an interim layer in the form of the `services/ContentService.ts` file.

-This hides some of the more confusing generated names and also allows us to fetch all pages by type, with pagination handled using a 'do'-'while' loop.

-This is all setup and ready for you to use.

 ### Implement the Blog Content Collection

-Use the following snippet to add in the Blog Content Collection
+Use the following snippet to add in the Blog Content Collection into the `content.config.ts` file.

 ```
 const blog = defineCollection({